 As an illness progresses, it can be difficult to make choices about care or know what to expect.
 VNSNY Hospice and Palliative Care can help you explore your options.
 We respect your right to choose which services are best, as well as when and where you receive care.

 Care can be provided wherever you live.
 Many patients receive hospice care in their homes, whether that’s a private home or apartment, a nursing home, assisted living or skilled nursing facility.
-Hospice care may also be provided in a short-term inpatient setting, such as the VNSNY Haven Hospice Specialty Care Unit.
+Hospice care may also be provided in a short-term inpatient setting.

 VNSNY Hospice and Palliative Care partners with many long-term care facilities and nursing homes throughout the New York metropolitan area.
 We provide specialized services to complement the care provided by the facility’s staff, ensuring that individuals get the care they need right in the comfort of their residence.